 Through clinical practice at five hospitals – Barnes-Jewish Hospital, St. Louis Children’s Hospital, Barnes-Jewish West Hospital, Christian Hospital Northeast and VA Medical Center St. Louis-John Cochran Division – residents are exposed to a volume and diversity of surgical cases that is among the highest for urologic residency programs.
 Along with the breadth of these cases, our emphasis is on superb patient care and technological innovation.
-A recent example of this excellence can be seen in U.S. News & World Report’s 2018 ranking of America’s Best Hospitals: the division ranked 15th in the nation for the adult urology treatment it provided at Barnes-Jewish Hospital.
-Our pediatric urologists were ranked 19th by U.S. News for their treatment at St. Louis Children’s Hospital.
+A recent example of this excellence can be seen in U.S. News & World Report’s 2020-2021 ranking of America’s Best Hospitals: our adult urology program ranks as the number one program in Missouri and the fifteenth pediatric urology program nationwide.

 Our faculty members – a mix of younger and older urologic specialists – are also productive in their research areas, publishing approximately 120 peer-reviewed journal articles, books and book chapters a year.
 They give numerous presentations at meetings of the American Urological Association and World Congress on Endourology.
 And faculty members over the last two years have received eleven National Institutes of Health (NIH)/federal grants, two grants from the American College of Surgeons, one grant from the National Kidney Foundation and one Prostate Cancer Foundation grant.

 Over the course of four years, the faculty interacts with residents in numerous teaching conferences covering a wide range of topics.
 Residents may select an area of research from a variety of projects at the forefront of urological studies and participate in teaching medical students through a combination of ward rounds and clinical conferences.